 - We work with a client concierge service that works on a full-time basis.
 If someone is needed to open a box or wait for a locksmith, we will take care of that for you.

 Your home’s value is based on how much money a buyer wants to pay.
-However, with strategized pricing, you won’t have to worry about leaving money on the table during the negotiations stage.
+However, with strategized pricing, a home seller won’t have to worry about leaving money on the table during the negotiations stage.

 Should your home be priced for bidding competitions?
 Should you set a high price and be open to negotiation?
 Is there a particular time in the year that your home will sell for higher?
 Does it matter if your asking price is a whole figure (like $800,000) or ends with an odd one (like $709,900)?
 What should be included in your asking price?
 When should you lower it?

 You can put the right price on your house by hiring a Realtor to sell your home.
-The asking price of your home is on par with first-number naming during negotiations, so it’s prudent to choose the proper asking price.
+The asking price of your home is on par with first-number naming during negotiations, so it’s prudent to choose the proper asking price when selling your house.
 If you overprice your home, it might end up being unsold for a while and you might wind up selling your home for lower than you wanted to.
 On the other hand, if your asking price isn’t enough, then you won’t get what you were capable of for the property.
 Thus, hiring a Realtor to sell your home may be beneficial for you.
 You can also refer to a local agent to sell your home who is aware of houses for sale in Canada.

 When you’re thinking of how to sell a house privately in Ontario, Canada and when you’re trying to establish the value of your home, you must assess the following: